JonathanAspeling/Linkedin_Total_Experience_Script/README.md

   1. Copy JavaScript Code from file on Github
   2. Navigate to the person of interest on Linkedin
-  3. Make sure all wor history is shown.
+  3. Make sure all work history is shown.
 Scroll down and click "Show more experiences"
   4. Open up the Developer Console
   5. Navigate to the console tab
   6. Paste JavaScript previously copied